 Qantas Frequent Flyer members can take their pick of Qantas, British Airways and Jetstar.
 For now, however, Emirates isn’t offering Melbourne-Singapore flights as it did before COVID-19.

 Those with KrisFlyer miles also get their pick of Singapore Airlines and Scoot.
-Once Singapore Airlines comes back online with Velocity, you’ll be able to use Velocity Points to book on Singapore Airlines, too.
+You can also use Velocity Points to book on Singapore Airlines, too.

 There’s no denying that international travel still looks a little different than it did pre-pandemic.
-But obligatory testing aside, it’s great to see that things are starting to find a ‘new normal’, with travellers getting back into the skies.
+But extra paperwork aside, it’s great to see that things are starting to find a ‘new normal’, with travellers getting back into the skies.

 One thing’s for sure – whichever airline you fly, touching down in Singapore is going to feel fantastic.